asymmetricmedia/asym.me/assembly/createroom.md

 If you forget what number your room is, you can use the `@audit` command to list your objects, including your rooms.

+If you want to teleport back to the assembly, you can `@go #62` as #62 is the object number of the first room.

 ### More Help